Authors of section

 At the entry point, a stab incision is made through the skin with a pointed scalpel.

-A Steinmann, or preferably a Denham pin (a Denham pin has a short threaded section in the centre to prevent side-to-side motion of the pin in the bone), mounted in the T-handle, is inserted manually at a point about 2 cm dorsal to the tibial tuberosity.
+A Steinmann pin mounted in a T-handle is inserted manually at a point about 2 cm dorsal to the tibial tuberosity.

-As the pin is felt to penetrate the far cortex, check that the exit will coincide with the area of local anaesthetic infiltration.
-If not, inject additional local anaesthetic.
+As the pin is felt to penetrate the far cortex, check that the exit will coincide with the area of local anesthetic infiltration.
+If not, inject additional local anesthetic.
 Once the point of the pin clearly declares its exit site, make a small stab incision in the overlying skin.

-Once the pin is in place, ensure that there is no tension on the skin at the entry and exit points.
-If there is, then a small relieving incision may be necessary.
+Once the pin is in place, ensure there is no tension on the skin at the entry and exit points.
+If there is, a small relieving incision may be necessary.

 Plastering

-Make sure that the skin is not under tension from the pin.
-Incise the skin if necessary to release it.
+Make sure that the skin is not under tension from the pins.
+Incise the skin if necessary to release tension.
 With a small incision no sutures are necessary.
-Some antibacterial ointment and a sterile dressing are applied over the pin site.
-The cast is applied, by rolling plaster smoothly up to and incorporating the pin on each side with a thick cuff of plaster (2 cm) around each pin.
+Apply antibacterial ointment and a sterile dressing to the pin sites.
+Then apply the cast.
+Incorporate the pins with a thick cuff of plaster (2 cm) around each end.
 Be careful not to pull the plaster tightly from one end of the pin to the other, since there should be no extra pressure on the skin.
-Excessive pin length can be removed with a pin cutter, but at least 2cm or so of pin should be incorporated in the plaster, both medially and laterally.
+Excessive pin length can be reduced with a pin cutter, but at least 2 cm of pin should be incorporated in the plaster, both medially and laterally.

 This procedure is usually done under general or regional anesthesia.

 Initially the cast should be extended above the knee for better stability and comfort.
-It can later (3-4 weeks) be shortened to a below knee plaster, still maintaining the pins incorporated in the plaster.
+It can be shortened to a below-knee plaster later on (after 3–4 weeks), with the pins still incorporated in the plaster.

-Once the fracture is likely to be sticky (approximately 6 weeks), remove the cast and pins and apply a new cast.
+Once the fracture begins to heal with callus (after approximately 6 weeks), remove the cast and pins and apply a new cast without pins.
 At this point it may be appropriate to begin progressive weight bearing.

 13. Cast wedging

 Small angular malalignments can be corrected by wedging without changing the plaster.
-Wedging needs to be delayed till the plaster cast is completely hardened (day 3 or 4), or later.
+Wedging needs to be delayed until the plaster cast is completely hardened.
 Wedging is safer if sufficient padding is applied during the original cast application.

 Central wedging (preferred technique)

 The wedging site is then repaired with fresh POP bandaging.
-Smoothly work the plaster into the open wedge without skin pressure, and wrap it circumferentially around the cast, 4 or 5 cm proximally and distally, to restore its strength.
+Smoothly work the plaster into the open wedge without skin pressure, and wrap it circumferentially around the cast, 4–5 cm proximally and distally, to restore strength.

 The first half-circumferential cut (opening wedge) must be placed on the concave surface, opposite the apex of deformity.
-The axis of deformity correction (ends of the first cut) is thus properly oriented.
+The axis of deformity correction (the ends of the first cut) is thus properly oriented.
+This illustration shows correction of an apex anterior (procurvatum) deformity.

-Open wedging alone can distract the fracture fragments: in a transverse fracture, this can contribute to impairment of union.
+• Open wedging may also distract the fracture fragments: in a transverse fracture, this can contribute to impairment of union.

 • Manipulation without traction